 "It was very intense.
 We knew we had the chance to be the last nation to qualify [...] and we had to seize the opportunity," Gareca

 In this sense, he added the Peruvian Soccer Federation played an important role by chartering a plane in order to ease the national team's return to Peru –which enabled them to re-acclimatize and get some rest.

 According to the article, Gareca told FIFA there was a sense of gratitude across the Inca nation due to the qualification.

 In this sense, Peruvians showed him and the national squad affection.
-Yet, he reminded that not having qualified for the most important soccer event "would've been a big blow."
+Yet, he acknowledged that not having qualified for the most important soccer event "would've been a big blow."